OXID-eSales/vat-tbe-services-documentation/configuration.rst

    |br|
    For more information, see your payment module documentation.
 #.
 If your payment module does not allow you to disable the quick purchase feature, disable the payment module for the electronic items.
+#.
+Test whether the payment module works with the quick purchase function disabled.

 .. _oxdakb06: